mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 OK, we can match a single token and a chunk of input.
 The next step is to
-learn how to combine the building blocks to write more interesting parsers.
+learn how to combine these building blocks to write more interesting parsers.

 ## Monadic and applicative syntax